51st state: Haiti

 Time columnist Mark Thompson suggested that Haiti had effectively become the 51st state after the 2010 Haiti earthquake, with the widespread destruction prompting a quick and extensive response from the United States, even so far as stationing of the U.S. military in Haitian air and seaports to facilitate foreign aid.

 Guyana

 Flag of the Guyana, USA movement.
-It is based on the design of the current flag of Guyana, albeit with the red-white-blue color scheme of the U.S. flag.
+It is based on the design of the current flag of Guyana, with the red-white-blue color scheme of the U.S. flag.
 The star was added in 2019.